StEik: Stabilizing the Optimization of Neural Signed Distance Functions and Finer Shape Representation: Theory and Analysis of the Stability of Neural SDF Optimization

 \section{Theory and Analysis of the Stability of Neural SDF Optimization}

 In this section, we present geometric PDEs as a framework for analyzing the continuum limit of neural SDF optimization, show the instability in the eikonal loss, and show how existing neural SDF approaches can mitigate the instability.
 This serves as a framework for our new methods in Section 4.
+To analyze stability of the optimization/PDE, we use spectral methods from numerical PDEs and Von Neumann analysis.
+Our exposition is self-contained, however, for a more detailed introduction, see Ch.~4 of \cite{trefethen1996finite} and Ch.~4.3 of \cite{evans2022partial}, and for a tutorial on stability analysis in the context of deep networks, see \cite{sun2023surprising}.